david0178418/BackboneJS-AMD-Boilerplate/README.md

 ## Server Side Code(soon)

 There will soon be some additional versions that will contain suggestions on rolling it in w/ your server side code.
 First to come will be PHP integration with [Slim](http://www.slimframework.com/).
-A Node an Ruby version will soon follow.
+A Node and Ruby version will soon follow.

 ## Getting started